Reed-CompBio/spras/input/README.md

 ### EGFR Gold Standard

-This EGFR gold standard nodes were prepared by downloading the EGFR reference node dataset from the Gitter Lab fork of the TPS repository: [eight-egfr-reference-all.txt](https://github.com/gitter-lab/tps/blob/ca7cafd1e1c17f45ddea07c3fb54d0d70b86ff45/data/resources/eight-egfr-reference-all.txt).
+This EGFR gold standard nodes were prepared by downloading the EGFR reference node dataset from the Gitter Lab fork of the TPS repository: [EGFR Node File](https://github.com/gitter-lab/tps/blob/ca7cafd1e1c17f45ddea07c3fb54d0d70b86ff45/data/resources/eight-egfr-reference-all.txt).

 We filtered the dataset by removing all nodes with the _PSEUDONODE suffix to focus only on biologically meaningful interactions.